 How to Make Johnny Cakes - the Recipe Method

 Make the Johnny Cake Batter.
 Stir in the beaten eggs, buttermilk or milk and water.
 Mix until you have a thick batter.
-Let the batter rest for 5 minutes to hydrate the dry ingredients.
+Let the batter rest for 5 minutes to let the wet ingredients hydrate the dry ingredients.

 Cook the Johnny Cakes.
-Heat a bit of oil in a large cast iron skillet or frying pan to medium heat.
-Add 1/4 cup johnny cake batter to the pan and cook 5 minutes per side, or until they are golden brown.
+Heat a bit of vegetable oil in a large cast iron pan or frying pan to medium heat.
+Add 1/4 cup johnny cake batter to the pan and cook until golden brown, about 5 minutes per side.

 Repeat!
 Remove the johnny cakes from the pan and set them onto a baking sheet or plate.
 Repeat with the remaining batter until all the batter is used up.
 Add more oil to the pan as needed.
 Serve hot!

 Boom!
 Done!
 Johnny cakes are ready to serve.
 What do you think?
 They look so inviting, don't they?
 I just want to eat them all up again.
 So delicious with their distinctive corn flavor.